AsliddinBuriev/nest-starter/README.md

 ## Description

-Starter Code for Nest.js Server
+Starter Code for Nest.js Server.
+Feel free to use the repo for your projects :)

 ## Installation